coleschuelke/game-engine/doc/tournament-instructions.md

 git push origin release
 ```

-A TA will pull your `release` tag every evaluation day at 9 am and evaluate
+The TA will pull your `release` tag every evaluation day at 9 am and evaluate
 your pre-tournament standing.

-## Availability of Binaries

-To allow teams to evaluate their standing with respect to the other teams, but
-prevent code-sharing, the TAs will post all teams' `student_autonomy_protocol`
-binaries.
-To evaluate an opponent's strategy, launch all tournament
-executables as normal, but substitute an opponent's
-`student_autonomy_protocol` for yours.
-Note that if your file paths are
-different from the ones other students are using, dynamic linking of libraries
-may fail.